-- 1. Non registration by Kenyans abroad with the Kenya diplomatic missions abroad attributed to government mistrust has hampered their protection and these further constrain effective delivery of consular services.
-However, this could be seen as due to mistrust between the embassies and Diaspora; and lack of proper diaspora engagement - 2.
+- 1. Non registration by Kenyans abroad with the Kenya Diplomatic Missions abroad attributed to government mistrust has hampered their protection and these further constrain effective delivery of consular services.
+However, this could be seen as due to mistrust between the embassies and Diaspora and lack of proper diaspora engagement - 2.
 Fragmented data on Kenyan diaspora: Sourcing and management of data on Kenyans abroad has been a challenge characterized by fragmented and uncoordinated data from different government ministries, departments and agencies.
-This hampers effective planning, engagement and support for Kenyans in the diaspora; - 3.
-Low awareness on available investment opportunities due to weak structures and inadequate coordination among Kenyans Abroad; - 4.
+This undermines effective planning, engagement and support for Kenyans in the diaspora; - 3.
+Low awareness on available investment opportunities in Kenya due to weak structures and inadequate coordination among Kenyans Abroad; - 4.
 Inadequate incentive framework for remittances and diaspora investments; - 5.
 Weak structures and uncoordinated mechanisms to create awareness for Kenyans abroad on the investment opportunities available in different sectors of the economy is also another challenge, coupled with lack of incentive framework to promote Diaspora investments; - 6.
 High remittance costs estimated at 6.20 percent of the amount sent; - 7.
 Inadequate human resource capacity in the Kenya Missions abroad to offer effective and efficient consular services, especially in areas with high concentration of Kenyans; - 8.
-Inadequate Policy, Legal and Institutional frameworks in the wake of changes in the internal and external environment; - 9.
 Slow uptake of Information Technology Enabled Services (ITES) resulting in underutilization of online services and making it difficult to provide effective and efficient services to Kenyans abroad.
-This has resulted in underutilization of online services; - 10.
+This has resulted in underutilization of online services; - 9.
 Inadequate labor migration and legal framework: The Government has a constitutional responsibility to protect its citizens and their property both within and outside the country.
-However, some Kenyans working abroad, both skilled and unskilled, are exposed to unsuitable working conditions attributed to inadequate national labour migration legal framework; - 11.
+However, some Kenyans working abroad, both skilled and unskilled, are exposed to unsuitable working conditions attributed to inadequate national labour migration legal framework; - 10.
 Inadequate frameworks for portability of social benefits: Kenyans abroad contribute to various social security services in their countries of residence.
 On termination of their services, there are no bilateral agreements or formal framework to facilitate transferability and portability of Social Security Benefits to Kenya.
-In addition, there is need to ensure full integration of returnees into society; - 12.
+In addition, there is need to ensure full integration of returnees into society; - 11.
 Increased mental related issues among the diaspora: Mental health issues are increasing among Kenyans in the diaspora due to culture shock, poor working/living conditions, discrimination and loss of livelihoods;

-- 13. Inadequate enforcement of the legal and regulatory framework on ethical recruitment to curb unscrupulous private recruitment agencies that take advantage of uninformed and unsuspecting Kenyans; - 14.
-Lack of a mutual recognition of academic qualifications and certification: Some countries do not recognize Kenyan academic certificates, thus curtailing the employment of Kenyans abroad; - 15.
-Contract substitution: Migrant workers especially the youth at times sign contracts with local recruiting agents before departure but upon arrival in the country of destination, they are forced to sign new contracts drawn in foreign languages they do not comprehend which leaves them vulnerable to exploitation; and - 16.
+- 12. Lack of a mutual recognition of academic and professional qualification certificates: Some countries do not recognize Kenyan certificates, thus curtailing the employment of Kenyans abroad; - 13.
+Contract substitution: Migrant workers especially the youth at times sign contracts with local recruiting agents before departure but upon arrival in the country of destination, they are forced to sign new contracts drawn in foreign languages they do not comprehend which leaves them vulnerable to exploitation; and - 14.
 Integration of Diaspora returnees face challenges occasioned by bottlenecks of Association Rules that discriminate against professional returnees, examples of such rules are those imposed by various licensing Association such as the Kenya Engineering License Board and others that frustrate the returnees from practicing their trade, while their counterparts from similar institutions abroad, are hired at exorbitant salaries as "Expatriates"